 With that being said, here are some tangible suggestions to help you create killer evergreen content that drives traffic, authority and – ultimately – dollars back to your business:

 Headlines play an integral role in the success of your content.
 Far more people read your headline than will ever read your blog post, so make it good!

 The best headlines are specific and evoke curiosity.
-The objective is to use things like real numbers and descriptive language that makes people want to click.
+The objective is to use things like real numbers and descriptive overly technical language that makes people want to click.
 Specificity sells – generalities tank!

 Bad Headline: Types of Lawnmowers Homeowners Should Consider

 Good Headline: The Ultimate Guide to Lawnmowers: 4 Models for ‘Yard of the Month’

 Do you see the difference?
 The first headline is vague.
 The second one is specific and evokes emotion/curiosity.
 (You can win yard of the month just by purchasing a better lawnmower?!)